Photo by: Jessica Meyers

 Yearbook camps, like the ones offered by Walsworth, feature teachers from schools with strong programs.
-You may already have a great photography teacher at your school, but you will rarely attend one of these conferences without picking up new tricks from one of these instructors.
-Whether you go to a yearbook camp or a journalism camp, you will also come in contact with excellent photographers from other schools around your region.
+You may already have a great photography teacher at your school, but you will rarely attend one of these workshops without picking up new tricks from one of these instructors.
+Whether you go to a yearbook camp or journalism camp, you will also come in contact with excellent photographers from other schools around your region.
 It’s like going to an all-star game for photographers.
-If you want to see if you’ve “got game” with some of the best student photographers around, do not plan a summer without a yearbook or journalism camp.
+If you want to see if you’ve “got game” with some of the best student photographers around, do not plan a summer without a yearbook workshop.

 4. Attend local parades and festivals.

 Parades and festivals have it all.
 Politicians, musicians, vintage cars, fire trucks, hot air balloons, motorcycles, sporting events, amusement rides, an unlimited variety of foods, animals of all sizes, and people of all types will be there.
 These events will take place during the best weather of the year.
 If you can’t get a good photo here, take off the lens cap!